lorenzo-morelli/Eriantys/deliverables/protocol_documentation.md

 This message is sent from the client when they want to play an assistant card.

 #### Arguments
-- choosenAssistantCard: the card they want to play.
+- chosenAssistantCard: the card they want to play.

 #### Possible responses
 - Ack: the messages has been received.